 This is what we should be looking for in a real, truly just transition plan.
 Anything short of that will make Canadians dangerously vulnerable to the climate crisis and to energy market shifts, as the rest of the world rapidly reduces its demand for fossil fuels to green their own activities.
-It will make us miss out on an opportunity to be prosperous in the fair and regenerative economy, an economy designed to restore communities and ecosystems by incentivizing regenerative, not destructive or merely sustainable, behaviours.
+It will make us miss out on an opportunity to be prosperous in the fair and regenerative economy, an economy designed to restore communities and ecosystems.

 Is that even possible?
 Have we done it before?

-The transition strategy we need is definitely unprecedented, just like everything else these days, it seems.
+The transition strategy we need is definitely unprecedented, yet entirely within our reach.

 While the term “just transition” is not a new one, the successful examples of just transitions that have occurred have not been at the scale and pace now required in Canada and around the world.
 Many industrial transitions have occurred in Canada, from the forestry industry to cod fisheries.
 Many have been accompanied by job loss and hardship – which is exactly what will happen again if we don’t make developing a smart, people-driven plan a priority.
-Others have been more successful, but have been local or sector specific, such as the coal transition in Ontario and other countries like Germany and Spain.
+Others have been more successful, but have been local or sector specific, such as the coal transition in Ontario.

 This transition plan will have to be a national undertaking.
 So, when you hear the term ‘just transition’, remember it will neither foster trust nor results if it is not backed by a substantial strategy that directly comes from workers and communities.

 A recent poll shows Canadians are ready and enthusiastic about a just transition, but they need to feel valued and supported by their elected representatives.